nhsconnect/gpconnect/index.md

 GP Connect is a service that will allow authorised clinical staff in GP practices and other care settings to share GP practice clinical information and data between IT systems, quickly and efficiently.
 This will make sure patient medical information is available to clinicians when and where they need it, improving patient care.

-The GP Connect programme is developing standardised specifications for [Application Programming Interfaces (APIs)](overview_glossary.html#API®) to be used by any system for the sharing of data, so that clinicians in different care settings can:
+GP Connect is developing standardised specifications for [Application Programming Interfaces (APIs)](overview_glossary.html#API®) to be used by any system for the sharing of data, so that clinicians in different care settings can:

 * view a patient’s GP practice record
 * import or download medication and allergies information from this record